Our verdict

 A boon to freshman climbers

-Same brand only La Sportiva grips like a king (especially on indoor surfaces), senders in droves say.
+We earn affiliate commissions at no extra cost to you when you buy through us La Sportiva grips like a king (especially on indoor surfaces), senders in droves say.

 Sneaker-like pampering